Meet Jay D. Kravitz

 Jay D. Kravitz, MD.
 MPH.

-Staff Scientist/Educator, Global Health Center
+Senior Instructor, Global Health Center

 Dr. Kravitz has been a proponent of the discipline of global health throughout his career.
 He earned degrees in economics and medicine at Tulane University.
 During that period he also attended the London School of Economics and Political Science.
 Early in his career as an emergency physician, he worked in refugee camps along the Thai-Cambodian border during the Khmer Rouge period, in displaced persons centers during the 1985 Ethiopian famine, and conducted a needs assessment in the aftermath of the 1985 Mexico City earthquake.
 These experiences inspired Dr. Kravitz to earn an MPH degree at the University of Washington.
 In the early 1990s, he was co-investigator on a massive environmental and health research project in Lesotho.